Structure Learning for Directed Trees: Proofs

 To this end, note that the density $p_{X_j}$ is given by the convolution of two densities

 as $X_j := f_j(X_{\PAg{\cG}{j}})+N_j$ with $X_{\PAg{\cG}{j}}\independent N_j$.
-Here we used that $f_j(X_{\PAg{\cG}{j}})$ has density with respect to the Lebesgue measure.
-To realize this note that $f_j\in \cC_3$ and it is nowhere constant.
-This implies that $f'(x)=0$ at only countably many points $(d_k)$.
-Now let $(O_k)$ be the collection of disjoint open intervals that cover $\R$ except for the points $(d_k)$.
+Here we used that $f_j(X_{\PAg{\cG}{j}})$ has density with respect to the Lebesgue measure. \begin{quote} To realize this note that $f_j\in \cC_3$ and it is nowhere constant.
+By arguments similar to those in the proof of \Cref{lm:RestrictedModelConditionGaussian}, this implies that $f'(x)=0$ at only countably many points $(d_k)$.
+Now let $(O_k)$ be the countable collection of mutually disjoint open intervals that cover $\R$ except for the points $(d_k)$.
 By continuity of $f'$ we know that $f'(x)$ is either strictly positive or strictly negative on each $O_k$.
 That is, $f$ is continuously differentiable and strictly monotone on each $O_k$.
 Thus, $f$ has a continuously differentiable inverse on each $O_k$ by, e.g., the inverse function theorem.
-This ensures that $f_j(X_{\PAg{\cG}{j}})$ has density with respect to the Lebesgue measure whenever $X_{\PAg{\cG}{j}}$ does.
-By starting at the root node $X_{\root{\cG}}=N_{\root{\cG}}$ which by assumption has density, we can iteratively apply the above argumentation down the directed path from $\root{\cG}$ to $j$ in order to conclude that any $X_j$ for $j\in \{1,\ldots,p\}$ has density with respect to the Lebesgue measure.
-Since $p_{N_j}$ is assumed strictly positive three times continuous differentiable, the representation in \Cref{eq:densityconvolutionInIndetifiabilityproof} furthermore yields that $p_{X_j}$ is three times differentiable; see, e.g., Theorem 11.4 and 11.5 of \cite{schilling2017measures}.
+This ensures that $f_j(X_{\PAg{\cG}{j}})$ has a density with respect to the Lebesgue measure whenever $X_{\PAg{\cG}{j}}$ does.
+By starting at the root node $X_{\root{\cG}}=N_{\root{\cG}}$, which by assumption has a density, we can iteratively apply the above argumentation down the directed path from $\root{\cG}$ to $j$ in order to conclude that any $X_j$ for $j\in \{1,\ldots,p\}$ has a density with respect to the Lebesgue measure. \end{quote} Since $p_{N_j}$ is assumed strictly positive three times continuous differentiable, the representation in \Cref{eq:densityIdentifiabilityProof} furthermore yields that $p_{X_j}$ is three times differentiable; see, e.g., Theorem 11.4 and 11.5 of \cite{schilling2017measures}.

-Now we argue that $p_{\tilde X_i}$ is continuous, or more specifically that it has a continuous version.
+Now we argue that $\tilde X_i$ has a continuous density.
 First note that $P_{X_i}$ at least has a continuous density $p_{X_i}$ by arguments similar to those applied for \Cref{eq:densityIdentifiabilityProof}.
 By the assumption that $P_X = P_{\tilde X}$ we especially have that $P_{X_i}=P_{\tilde X_i}$ which implies that also $\tilde X_i$ has a continuous density.
 By virtue of the arguments for the bivariate setup we arrive at a contradiction, so it must hold that $P_{X}\not =P_{\tilde X}$. \end{proof}